SS France (1960)

-France was later purchased by Norwegian Cruise Line (NCL) in 1979, renamed SS Norway and underwent significant modifications to refit her for cruising duties.
-She was renamed SS Blue Lady and sold to be scrapped in 2005, and scrapping was completed in late 2008.
+France was purchased by Norwegian Cruise Line (NCL) in 1979, renamed SS Norway, and underwent significant modifications to refit her for cruising.
+She was later renamed SS Blue Lady preparatory to scrapping, sold to be scrapped in 2005, with scrapping completed in late 2008.

 Characteristics

 France was the French Line flagship from 1961 to 1974, combining regular five days/nights transatlantic crossings with occasional winter cruises, as well as two world circumnavigations.
-During her last years, to save fuel costs, crossings took six days/nights.
+During her last years as a liner, to save fuel costs, crossings took six days/nights.

 Some, like ship historian John Maxtone-Graham, believe that France was purposely built to serve as both a liner and a cruise ship, stating: "Once again, the company had cruise conversion in mind... for cruises, all baffle doors segregating staircases from taboo decks were opened to permit free circulation throughout the vessel."
 However, others, such as ship historian William Miller, have asserted that France was the "last purposely designed year-round transatlantic supership."